medic/medic-docs/configuration/forms.md

 ### Medic custom SMS representation

 To configure a form to send using Medic's custom SMS definition, add the field `report2sms` to the form's CouchDB doc.
-The value of this field is [Angular Script (TODO: check name)](TODO link), and allows access to the `fields` property of the `data_record` doc created when saving the form submission to the database.
+The value of this field is an [Angular expression](https://docs.angularjs.org/guide/expression), and allows access to the `fields` property of the `data_record` doc created when saving the form submission to the database.
 Extra functions are also provided to make compiling a form submission more simple.

 #### Special functions